GPS-Acoustics unlock a new approach to seabed geodetics

 Guest Author: Liquid Robotics

-Seafloor geodesy projects are underway across the globe, all in pursuit of a better understanding of earthquakes, tectonic processes and tsunami hazards, and ultimately save lives.
+Seafloor geodesy projects are underway across the globe, all in pursuit of a better understanding of earthquakes, tectonic processes and tsunami hazards, and ultimately to save lives.
 In addition, the technology is being applied within the offshore oil and gas industry to mitigate risk through better ongoing surveillance during the producing life of a ﬁeld.

-Instruments such as Sonardyne’s Autonomous Monitoring Transponder(AMT) are designed to autonomously and precisely measure horizontal and vertical displacement using thousands of range (distance between pairs of transponders), pressure (depth), sound velocity, and inclination measurements.
+Sonardyne’s Autonomous Monitoring Transponder(AMT) instrument is designed to autonomously and precisely measure horizontal and vertical displacement using thousands of range (distance between pairs of transponders), pressure (depth), sound velocity, and inclination measurements.
 Each unit runs a fully automatic data gathering and logging regime and can remain continuously deployed for up to 10 years.

 Throughout a mission, the Wave Glider GPS-A payload records GPS logs in Receiver Independent Exchange (RINEX) format; a data interchange format for raw satellite navigation system data.
 This is a critical and unique part of the system’s ability to achieve millimetric precision.

 Table 1 shows an Easting and Northing position scatter plot for an unmanned surface platform before (blue) and after (red) GPS-A post processing.
 The data was captured during a trial at Sonardyne’s research facility in Plymouth.

 With these advances in technology, seafloor geodesy projects have sprung up around the world, in particular around the Ring of Fire in the Paciﬁc basin where some of the most powerful earthquakes originate.

 The other key component of the Nazca-South American Plate Boundary network is a GPS-A equipped Wave Glider.
 Operating autonomously at the surface, the vehicle holds position above the seafloor stations, monitors system health, uploads data from the seafloor node, and transfers it back to shore via satellite – allowing the research vessel to focus on other more valuable tasks and facilitating the cost-effective retrieval of data from the seafloor.

-The impact of the technologies developed by Sonardyne and Liquid Robotics goes far beyond simply providing a cost-effective alternative to crewed vessels, as researchers pursue breakthroughs in earthquake and tsunami early warning systems that may ultimately save lives.
+The impact of the technologies developed by Sonardyne and Liquid Robotics goes far beyond simply providing a cost-effective alternative to crewed vessels.
+As researchers pursue breakthroughs in earthquake and tsunami early warning systems, platforms like USVs may ultimately save lives.

 Have you got a similar project?